 "The casting, welding, and primary metals production are all multi-billion-dollar businesses of great societal importance, when you think about steel, aluminum, copper—all important engineering materials," Glicksman said.
 "You can appreciate we're talking about materials, for which even small improvements are worth a lot."

 Much as crystals form when water freezes, similar things occur when a molten metal alloy is solidified to create cast products.
 Glicksman's research reveals that during solidification of the metal alloy, surface tension between crystal and melt, as well as the curvature variations of crystals during growth, drives heat flow, even on stationary interfaces.
-This basic discovery is fundamentally different from the commonly used Stefan balances in casting theory, where the emitted from a growing crystal is proportional to its growth speed.
+This basic discovery is fundamentally different from the commonly used Stefan balances in casting theory, where the heat energy emitted from a growing crystal is proportional to its growth speed.

 Glicksman noted that crystallite's curvature reflects its chemical potential: a convex curvature slightly lowers the melting point, while a concave curvature slightly raises the melting point.
 That is well known from thermodynamics.
 What is new, and now proven, is that gradients of that curvature can induce additional heat flows during solidification that are not considered in conventional casting theories.
 Moreover, these heat flows are "deterministic" not stochastic, like random noise, and could, in principle, be controlled to advantage during casting processes to modify alloy microstructures and improve properties.